Newbold Comyn: Modern day park and facilities

 Today the park is over 120 hectares (300 acres) in area.
 There is rugby, football and cricket.
 There are two children's play areas, a skate park and a BMX track.
 On the town side of the park is the town's Leisure Centre which has two swimming pools (a 25-metre pool and a children's pool), an aerobics studio and a gym.
 Fishing is allowed on the River Leam which passes through the park.
-The park is mainly flat but there is a hill with a beacon at the top of it from which there are fine views of south Warwickshire.
-At the bottom of the hill is the Newbold Comym Arms, converted from the farmhouse to a pub.
-The pub serves food, as does the cafe at the leisure centre.
-The park is the only public open space in Warwick District where barbecues are allowed.
+The park is mainly flat but there is a hill "Observation Hill" with a beacon at the top, from which there are fine views of south Warwickshire.
+Near the park entrance is the Newbold Comym Arms, converted from the farmhouse to a pub.
+The pub serves food, as does the leisure centre cafe.
+The park no longer allows barbecues.
 There is car parking at the leisure centre.
-As of September 2018 the municipal golf course is closed with the future of the land under review.
 A Parkrun takes places every Saturday morning.

 In late 2009 the park briefly made news in the local paper when there were rumoured sightings of a lynx on the golf course.
 The big cat was dubbed the "Beast of Newbold Comyn" by the media.

+In 2023 part of the previous golf course (closed in 2018) was repurposed into off-road cycle trails of different grades, total length approx. 4km, and which were designed as a free local facility.